Someday We'll Be Together: Original version

 The song was written by Johnny Bristol, Jackey Beavers, and Harvey Fuqua in 1961; Bristol and Beavers recorded the song together as "Johnny & Jackey" for the Tri-Phi label that same year.
 "Someday" was a moderate success in the Midwestern United States, but gained little notice in other venues.

 Tri-Phi was purchased by Motown in the mid-1960s.
 Fuqua, Bristol, and Beavers all joined Berry Gordy's by-then famous record company, and "Someday We'll Be Together" became part of Motown's Jobete publishing catalog.
-Beavers soon departed for Chess Records, although both Bristol and Fuqua stayed on as songwriters and producers for the label.
+Beavers soon departed for Chess Records, although both Bristol and Fuqua stayed on as songwriters and producers for Motown.

 Supremes version

 In 1969, Bristol was preparing a new version of "Someday We'll Be Together", to be recorded by Motown act Jr. Walker & the All-Stars.
 Bristol had already recorded the instrumental track and the background vocals when Berry Gordy happened upon the tracks and heard them.
 Gordy thought that "Someday" would be a perfect first solo single for Diana Ross, who was making her long-expected exit from the Supremes at the time, and had Bristol sequester Ross into the studio to record the song.

-Unable at first to get the vocal performance he desired from Diana Ross, Johnny Bristol decided to try something different: he would harmonize with Ross, helping her to get into the mood needed for the record.
+Unable at first to get the vocal performance he desired from Ross, Johnny Bristol decided to try something different: he would harmonize with her, helping Ross to get into the mood needed for the record.
 On the first take, the engineer accidentally recorded both Ross's vocal and Bristol's ad-libs.
 Bristol and arranger Wade Marcus liked the results, and Bristol had his vocal recorded alongside Ross' for the final version of the song.
 Bristol's ad-libs and words of encouragement to Ross can be heard in the background throughout the song.
 When Berry Gordy heard the completed song, he decided to release it as the final Diana Ross & the Supremes song.
 Neither of the Supremes' remaining members, however, sang on the record.
 Ross's first solo single instead, released in early 1970, became "Reach Out and Touch (Somebody's Hand)".

 Even though the implicit subject of the song was that of Ross comforting a long-distance lover, "Someday We'll Be Together" allowed for other interpretations, one being that Ross and bandmates Mary Wilson and Cindy Birdsong would one day nostalgically "be together" again.
-Further, in concert, Ross would suggest that "someday, we'll be together" in regard to contemporary troubles like civil rights and the ongoing demonstrations and protests against the Vietnam War.
+Further, in concert, Ross would suggest that "someday, we'll be together" in regard to contemporary troubles such as civil rights and the ongoing demonstrations and protests against the Vietnam War.